michaeldahl/michaeldahl.github.io/_pages/cv.md

 ## Services
+* Chairman of the Entrepreneurship Initiative Workgroup, Aarhus University, 2018--2019

+  * Strategy for entrepreneurship for students and faculty that lead to the establishment of the incubator, The Kitchen.

+* Associate Editor, Industrial and Corporate Change, 2013--present

-* Member of the Independent Research Council, Social Science, 2013–-2018
+* Member of the Danish Independent Research Council | Social Science, 2013–-2018

   * Chair of Economics Section, 2014-–2015
   * Member of the National Committee for Research Infrastructure, 2015--2017

 * Member of the PhD Council, Department of Management, Aarhus University, 2016–-2017

-* Member of the Board of Directors, DRUID, 2006–2015
+* Member of the Board of Directors, DRUID, 2006–-2015

   * Deputy Director, 2011–-2014

 * Head of PhD Program, Department of Business Studies, Aalborg University, 2007-–2009

 * Department representative, Ph.D.
 Study Board, Faculty of Social Sciences, Aalborg University, 2008–-2009

 * Member of Economics Group, Bibliographic Research Indicator, Danish Agency for Science, Technology and Innovation, 2008–-2013

 ## Awards
 * IACMR-RRBM Award for Responsible Research in Management 2020 (with [Lamar Pierce][1])